 There are a handful of over-the-counter ingredients that dermatologists have relied upon for decades to effectively treat acne.
-Benzoyl peroxide and sulfur are two that excel at managing inflammatory pimples: the deep, red, often painful breakouts that can be challenging to get rid of.
+Benzoyl peroxide and sulfur are two top choices for dealing with inflammatory pimples: the deep, red, often painful breakouts that can be challenging to get rid of.

 The skin benefits of benzoyl peroxide were first discovered over 150 years ago, and in the 1920s, a chemist at Revlon began experimenting with it as an acne treatment.
-The organic (carbon-containing) white compound was billed as an effective sulfur alternative.
-Since then, many clinical studies have demonstrated the benefits of benzoyl peroxide due to several of its properties:
+Since then, many clinical studies have demonstrated the benefits of benzoyl peroxide for acne, due to several of its properties:

 - Anti-bacterial: kills acne-causing bacteria and other microbes both on the surface of the skin and within the hair follicles

 - Keratolytic: softens keratin and dissolves the desmosomes (the filaments that help bind skin cells together)

 - Anti-inflammatory: calms the body’s immune response to clogged and infected pores